ysim/cook/README.md

     To check that the completion is working, source this file, then run:

-        complete -p
+        complete -p | grep cook

-    The following line should appear in the output:
+    You should get the output:

         complete -F _cook cook